 I know firsthand just how quickly the digital age can create dinosaurs of our old friends, the dictionary, and now ever more rapidly, even the idea of real books.
 It doesn’t matter if the hype is that e-readers will replace books.
 We avid readers of pages between hard covers will love them even more.
 Real books will never disappear.

 My pitch to the independent bookseller is that books new, used, and rare will actually become more collectable and valuable, if not as plentiful.
 Books themselves are still sold in much greater numbers than e-books.
-Libraries are redefining themselves to be more e-book available, but they

 A huge factor in the enjoyment of real books is the independent bookstore.
 Unlike the big retail bookstores, which have lost their novelty, the independent bookstore is still one of life’s great pleasures.
 Consider a trip to the bookstore when you have the time some winter afternoon.
 Even better, make it a weekly ritual.
 This practice enhances the joy of life.